kappagammatango/bills/Inferior Gov Act.md

 <div align="center">

-*Respectfully submitted to the [Congress/Senate] of the State of Firestone*
+*Respectfully submitted to the Congress of the State of Firestone*

 </div>